 How to Prevent Root Escalation on Unix/Linux systems

-You don’t want either of these types of escalation to occur in your Unix/Linux environment — a few strategies to reduce the risk of privilege escalation include the following:
+You don’t want either of these types of privilege escalation to occur in your Unix/Linux environment — a few strategies to reduce the risk of privilege escalation include the following:

 - Address space layout randomization to make it more difficult for the attacker to cause a buffer overruns to execute privileged instructions at known addresses in memory